cloudflare/workerd/src/workerd/jsg/README.md

 ## JSG Value Types

-Value Types in JSG include both primitives (e.g. strings, numbers, booleans, etc) and relatively simple structured types that do nothing but convey data.
+Value Types in JSG include both primitives (e.g. strings, numbers, booleans, etc.) and relatively simple structured types that do nothing but convey data.

 At the time of writing this, the primitive value types currently supported by the JSG layer are: